unwitting/covid-business-support/src/markdown-pages/index.md

 ## Contributing

-Watch this space: we'll need to crowdsource this.
+Watch this space: we'll need to crowdsource this information.
 For now, get in touch with Jack [@unwttng](https://twitter.com/unwttng) to express your interest in helping out.

+If you have skills in React/Gatsby-based projects and want to contribute design or copy talents, you're _more_ than welcome: this site is a public Github project, and pull requests are hugely appreciated.
+Find it at [unwitting/covid-business-support](https://github.com/unwitting/covid-business-support).

 ## Locations